Rutherford Birchard Hayes

 About the author

-Born in Delaware, Ohio, in 1822, he studied at Kenyon College and Harvard Law School before building a successful legal career in Ohio.
-During the Civil War, he served in the Union Army, was wounded several times, and rose to the rank of brevet major general.
-After the war, he moved through public life as a congressman and then governor of Ohio.
+Born in Delaware, Ohio, in 1822, he studied at Kenyon College and Harvard Law School before building a legal career in Ohio.
+During the Civil War, he served in the Union Army, was wounded several times, and earned a reputation for personal bravery and steady leadership.